Title: 3D Computer Vision with Applications to Autonomous Vehicles

 Prof. De-Shuang Huang

-currently the Fellow of the IEEE (IEEE Fellow), the Fellow of the
+Fellow of the IEEE (IEEE Fellow), the Fellow of the International

-International Association of Pattern Recognition (IAPR Fellow), the
+Association of Pattern Recognition (IAPR Fellow), the Fellow of the

-and associated editors of IEEE/ACM Transactions on Computational Biology
+editors of IEEE/ACM Transactions on Computational Biology &

 Systems, etc. He founded the International Conference on Intelligent